Yandy Díaz Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Giants have a 3.92 team ERA that ranks ninth among all league pitching staffs.
+- The Giants have the ninth-ranked team ERA among all MLB pitching staffs (3.97).

-- Walker (4-1) takes the mound for the Giants in his ninth start of the season.
-He has a 2.40 ERA in 41 1/3 innings pitched, with 44 strikeouts.
+- The Giants will look to Junis (3-3) in his second start this season.

-- His most recent appearance was out of the bullpen on Saturday when the righty tossed one scoreless inning against the Texas Rangers while giving up only one hit.
+- The right-hander last appeared in relief on Sunday, when he tossed scoreless two-thirds of an inning against the Texas Rangers while giving up one hit.

-- The 27-year-old has a 2.40 ERA and 9.6 strikeouts per nine innings across 30 games this season, while giving up a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.